doxout/anydb-sql/README.md

 and you will get autocommit / autorollback depending on whether the promise returned within the passed function is fulfilled or rejected.

-Transactions have the same API as anydb tranactions, but they also support
+Transactions have the same API as anydb tranactions, but they're extended with the following methods:

-savepoints:
+### `tx.savepoint()`

+Transactions support savepoints

 ```js
 var sp = tx.savepoint();